DataBora/elusion/README.md

 ## Key Features

 ### 🚀 High-Performance DataFrame Operations
-- Load and process data from CSV files with ease.
+- Load and process data from CSV, PARQUET, JSON, DELTA table files with ease.
 - Perform SQL-like transformations such as `SELECT`, `WHERE`, `GROUP BY`, and `JOIN`.

 ### 📊 Aggregations and Analytics